milkandbourbons/octopus-energy-sql/README.md

 # octopus-energy-sql
-Grabs data from the Octopus Energy Public API, a UK energy supplier
+Grabs data from the Octopus Energy Public API, a UK energy supplier and puts it into an SQL Table

-Add your data to the _config.py file.
-A better readme is coming soon.
+## Creating the SQL Table

+'''sql
+CREATE DATABASE octopus;
+'''